Meryl-D/zenith-api/README.md

 Zenith is an app that lets you journal your travels and share them with other users.

- -  You can post places that you visited, with a picture, a descrption and a location.
+ -  You can post places that you visited, with a picture, a description and a location.
  -  Your posts can be private (only you can see them) or public (all Zenith users can see and comment on them)
  -  You can comment on other users posts.

-Zenith's databse contains 3 collections
+Zenith's database contains 3 collections

  - Users
  - Posts